 see all...Viewing 3 out of 18 projects

 I am a graduate of the M.Arch 2 program at SCI-Arc (conferred 09/08/2013).
 My objective is to acquire a position with a leading edge architecture firm that has a progressive design approach, a commitment to the professional development of its employees, and a focus on sustainable design.
-I strive to contribute to the success of the team in design, and the logistics of day-to-day practice.
+I strive to contribute to the success of the team in design with innovative solutions, and the diligent execution of day-to-day practice.
 I am available for hire immediately and eager to be productive.

 Dot Dot Dot Design Studio, Inc., Los Angeles, CA, US, Freelance Digital Design

 Freelance digital modeling, documentation, rendering, and Photoshop work for projects ranging from product design to corporate displays.

 Southern California Institute of Architecture (SCI-Arc), Los Angeles, CA, US, Teacher’s Aid (TA) & SOVA Video Vetting-Editing